The Norwegian Elkhound Club

 7. EXPULSION OF MEMBERS

-7.1 Any Member who shall be suspended under Kennel Club Rule A42j (4) and/or any member whose dog(s) is/are disqualified under Kennel Club Rule A42j (8) shall ipso facto cease to be a Member of the Club for the duration of the suspension and/or disqualification.
+7.1 Any Member who shall be disqualified under Kennel Club Rule A11.i.
+(5) and/or Kennel Club Rule A11.i.
+(9) shall ipso facto cease to be a Member of the Club.

 8. FINANCIAL YEAR